OutPost Arts

 ARTIST COMMISSIONS

-- Established Berwick-upon-Tweed based Printmaker Morag Eaton will focus on creating work around the subject of Langholm Camp, connecting with Polish descendants, local historians, and local people with memories of the camp.
-Morag will also work with a group of senior Langholm Academy pupils over two days in June 2021, sharing her printmaking practise and creatively exploring the theme of ‘displaced people’.
-Many of their descendants have their own rich archives of stories, letters, and photography for artist Morag Eaton to explore and use as starting points.
-Supported by one of these descendants, local Potter Sophie Jarzyna, Morag will unpick these stories, accounts, and visuals to create a large-scale narrative piece of work (or several smaller pieces) that honours their experiences and personal journeys.
+Established Berwick-upon-Tweed based Printmaker Morag Eaton focused on creating work around the subject of Langholm Camp, connecting with Polish descendants, local historians, and local people with memories of the camp.
+Many of the descendants shared their own rich archives of stories, letters, and photography for artist Morag Eaton to explore and use as starting points.

 EXHIBITION & BOOK

 The Langholm People Project Exhibition took place at the Old Post Office (Langholm High St), from Sept 18-25, and featured the final work from the artist commissions alongside 'behind the scenes' photography, and research imagery/objects.
-A selection of work from the portraiture competition took pride of place - showcasing local talent and faces to a wide audience.
-The exhibition formed a key part of the town's 400th anniversary celebration programme.

 The Langholm People Project Exhibition took place at the Old Post Office (Langholm High St), from Sept 18-25, and featured the final work from the artist commissions alongside 'behind the scenes' photography, and research imagery/objects.
-A selection of work from the portraiture competition took pride of place - showcasing local talent and faces to a wide audience.
-The exhibition formed a key part of the town's 400th anniversary celebration programme.

 Site managed by 34SP.com